Rangi42/polishedcrystal/FEATURES.md

 * Rhyperior is Steel/Rock.
 * Mismagius is Ghost/Fairy.

+### Moves

+* Cut is Steel-type, and has 60 power and 100% accuracy.
+* Fly has 100% accuracy.
+* Strength has 90 power.
+* Rock Smash has 75 power.
+* Hail boosts Defense of Ice-types by 50%.
+* Submission and Take Down have 90 power, 100% accuracy, and 15 PP to match Wild Charge.
+* Crabhammer and Octazooka have 95% accuracy.
+* Sing has 75% accuracy to match Lovely Kiss.
+* Supersonic has 65% accuracy and 20 PP.
+* Hidden Power is ???-type and has 70 power.
+* Metronome is ???-type.
+* Pain Split is Ghost-type.

 I know that not everyone likes this kind of change, so I've provided two ROM patches.
-The "faithful" patch keeps the canon Pokémon stats and move attributes.
+The "Faithful" patch keeps the canon Pokémon stats and move attributes.

 ## Graphics and Music